vonvista/Binary-Search-Tree-Visualizer/README.md

 ## Description

-A web application visualizing the Binary Search Tree abstract data structure (ADT).
+A web application visualizing the Binary Search Tree ADT (Abstract Data Structure).
 Built using Javascript and p5.js library for visuals

 ## Features